Vinoth-97/Notes_/README.md

 CMD [ "python3", "main.py", "--host=0.0.0.0"]

 ### FUTURE ENHANCEMENTS
-We have developed a python code to call an external restful API called
+We have developed a python code to call an external restful API called https://www.tvmaze.com/api, In future we add this External api to our python program to make notes app more interactive and also uselful for finding TV show names from their titles.

+Using SQL Alchemy we can call an cloud database to store even more data and increase reliability and availability.